 Old-Fashioned American Cuisine

 You want American food?
 You got American food.
 Take a seat at Schlenkers’ U-shaped counter and order the legendary sirloin burger that’s been part of local lore since 1927.
 Roxy Café has also been perfecting comfort food since the 20s, and they still make a mean breakfast almost a century later.
 If you’re traveling to or from Jackson County Airport, Airport Restaurant & Spirits is always there to make up for that meal you forgot to eat before you left.
 Looking for a juicy burger?
-Doll n' Burgers uses fresh, locally sourced angus beef for their burgers while Metropolitan Ice Cream Co. has some of the best burgers in town - and don't forget about grabbing dessert.
+Doll n' Burgers uses fresh, locally sourced angus beef for their burgers while RJ's Metropolitan Ice Cream Co. has some of the biggest smash burgers in town - and don't forget about grabbing some ice cream.
 You can also grab a root beer and a chili cheese dog at Rudy's Drive In, which causes stomachs to rumble all winter long before it reopens every February.

 A Bite of This, A Bite of That